Updated: Dec 4, 2022

 The answer: YES!

-I don't know about you but the best presents I've ever received have been homemade.
 You don't have to be an artist, seamstress or baker to make your own gifts.
 It just requires a little thought, planning and creating, and it feels amazing.
 Get inspired by these easy homemade Christmas pressies that anyone can do:

 -Sugar Scrub (ridiculously easy to make!)

--Funky rainbow crayons - melted down from broken bits
+-Funky rainbow crayons - melted down from broken bits of crayons - instructions here

 -Bliss ball mix